unartig/sepsis_osc/typst/main_thesis.typ

 The #acr("DNM") is a *functional* model, that means it *does not try to model things accurately on any cellular, biochemical, or organ level*, it instead tries to model dynamic interactions.
 At the core, the model does differentiate between two broad classes of cells, introduced in @sec:cell, the stroma and the parenchymal cells.
 It also includes the cell interaction through cytokine proteins and an information flow through the basal membrane.
+Importantly, the model only handles the case of already infected subjects and tries to grasp if the patients state is prone to a dysregulated host response.

 Cells of one type are aggregated into layers, everything associated with parenchymal cells is indicated with an $""^1$ superscript and is called the _organ layer_, stroma cells are indicated with $""^2$ and is referred to as non specific _immune layer_.
 Each layer consists of $N$ phase oscillators $phi^ot_i in [0, 2pi)$.
-To emphazise again the function aspect of the model: individual oscillators do not correspond to single cells, rather the layer as a whole is associated with the overall state of all organs or immune system functionality respectively.
+To emphasize again the function aspect of the model: individual oscillators do not correspond to single cells, rather the layer as a whole is associated with the overall state of all organs or immune system functionality respectively.

 The metabolic cell activity is modeled by rotational velocity $dot(phi)$ of the oscillators, the faster the rotation, the faster the metabolism.
 Each layer is fully coupled via an adaptive possibly asymmetric matrix $bold(Kappa)^ot in [-1, 1]^(N times N)$ with elements $kappa^ot_(i j)$, these couplings represent the activity of cytokine mediation.